As an Amazon Associate I earn from qualifying purchases.

 It’s a magical pairing, unless you are Jewish, in which case it’s a double whammy of “nope, can’t eat that.”
 Indeed, some food historians think this combination originated with the Spanish Inquisition, as a way of testing Jews who had supposedly converted to Catholicism.
 Yikes…

 Anyway, it’s a damn good plate of food, and fun to eat.
-The double hit of savory umami from the chorizo and clams, tartness from lemon juice, saltiness from both the broth and the sausage makes this dish a classic for a reason.
+The double hit of savory umami from the clams and chorizo, tartness from lemon juice, saltiness from both the broth and the sausage makes this dish a classic for a reason.

 I foraged my own clams at an Undisclosed Location on California’s North Coast, and made the Spanish chorizo myself, kinda-sorta following the recipe from Charcutería: The Soul of Spain.
 You can of course buy your clams and your chorizo.
 Much easier.

 Turnover is key.
 When I am forced to buy clams for cooking events I do, I get the fishmonger all pissed off by requiring him to set out the clams so I can touch them.
 I then tap each one that’s gaping, and if they respond I take them.
 And yes, I usually apologize to the person in line behind me.

 If you collect your own clams, be sure to purge the sand out of them first.
 I wrote a tutorial on how to get sand out of clams, so you can follow that.

 And please don’t slice your bread all dainty-like: Tear it into pieces as you eat, using it as a “spoon” to get yummy things onto your fork and to soak up the fantastic broth.
-Eating a bowl of clams should be primal, and the torn bread just seems more natural.
+Eating a bowl of clams and chorizo should be primal, and the torn bread just seems more natural.